eobaditc/Sophomore-Year/reading02/README.md

 3. /sbin/ifconfig -a
 	inet addr: 192.168.1.75

-4. ping command which checks if the host is alive
+4. ping [hostname] command which checks if the host is alive

 5. scp command which uses ssh for data transfer